mattbriggs/single-source-modules/share/ash/network-integration.md

 The edge switches require Layer 3 uplinks with point-to-point IPs (/30 networks) configured on the physical interfaces.
 Layer 2 uplinks with edge switches supporting Azure Stack Hub operations isn't supported.

+This section is here because it has to do with the Azure Stack Hub.
+You can work an OEM partner to purchase the hardware and they will install the Azure Stack Hub for you.
+You can use the Azure Stack Hub in both connected and disconnected modes.

 ##### BGP routing

 Using a dynamic routing protocol like BGP guarantees that your system is always aware of network changes and facilitates administration.
 For enhanced security, you can set a password on the BGP peering between the edge and the border.